theNewDynamic/coosbay-1/site/content/blog/2018-04-10-where-can-i-find-bbq-brews-and-smokin-hot-tunes-this-memorial-day-weekend.md

 Wanna be a judge?
 Become a certified BBQ judge on Friday, May 24, 2019, from 3:00 pm – 6:30 pm.
 Pre-registration is required.
 Details are on the [BBQ, Blues & Brews on the Bay event page](https://www.themillcasino.com/bbq-event/).

 If good fun, great music, and tasty BBQ & Brews sound good to you, then make your travel plans right now!
-Please visit the [BBQ Blues & Brews on the Bay Facebook Page](https://www.facebook.com/BbqBluesBrewsOnTheBay/) for additional event details and announcements!
+Visit our[ Lodging Page ](https://oregonsadventurecoast.com/lodging/)for a list of local hotels, motels, campgrounds, Bed & Breakfasts and RV Parks.
+Be sure to follow the [BBQ Blues & Brews on the Bay Facebook Page](https://www.facebook.com/BbqBluesBrewsOnTheBay/) for additional event details and announcements!